2024 Camp Information

 Camp check-in and dismissal times are listed on the summer camp book, as well as on the camp confirmation e-mail you will receive once you have registered.
 (NOTE: Indiana is on Eastern Time.
 Start and End times are listed as EDT.)

 If a camper needs to leave the camp at other times, written parental permission must be received by the camp office.
 Upon departure, camper must sign out in the office or with the First Aid Attendant after office hours.
 When a camper returns, he/she must sign back in.
 It is best when the camper does not leave camp while camp is in session.
 At the end of each event, campers will be dismissed and checked out.
-For camps that end with a closing program, campers will not be released until the END of the program.
 Written parental permission must be given to the camp office if a camper is to leave with someone other than a parent or legal guardian.

 Camp Staff & Faculty